yohasebe/fastmail-plus/README.md

 ### Manual Installation

-1. Clone this repository or download [zip file](https://github.com/yohasebe/fastmail-plus/archive/refs/heads/main.zip)
+1. Clone this repository
+2. Build the package with `$ rake build`
-2. Visit `chrome://extensions/` and turn on "Developer mode"
+3. Open `chrome://extensions/` and turn on "Developer mode"
-3. Click "Load unpacked" button and specify the (unzipped) folder downloaded from GitHub
+4. Drag and drop `fastmail-plus-chrome.zip to the extensions page

 ## Options